-- 1. No unauthorized entry into the animal facilities. - 2.
+- 1. No unauthorised entry into the animal facilities. - 2.
 Facilities to be kept clean and tidy at all times. - 3.
-Personal Protective Equipment to be used by all staff/visitors working on animals (including lab coats and masks). - 4.
+Personal Protective Equipment (PPE) to be used by all staff/visitors working on animals (including lab coats and masks). - 4.
 Keep noise levels as low as possible and cell phones on silent mode when entering animal holding rooms. - 5.
-No eating, drinking or smoking in animal holding facility.
+No eating, drinking or smoking in the animal holding facility. - 6.
+Make sure to use dedicated storage facilities for feed, bedding and chemicals. - 7.
+Please liaise with the Animal Holding Facility Manager prior to intake of any animals and supply details of where animals are arriving from and when they will be arriving, supplying REC-A letter of project approval.
+In the event that the Facility Manager is unavailable, please liaise with the nominated proxy or with the Zoology Senior Technician. - 8.
+Animals received are to be brought through the back door to the environmental rooms through the clean corridor and not through the main entrance of the building. - 9.
+All new animals to the facility are to be kept in isolation during a quarantine period in accordance with SANS (2021) guidelines.